beninbar/Migrant-deaths-2014-2022/README.md

 Google provided an elegant, minimalist font: [Raleway](https://fonts.google.com/specimen/Raleway)

-Creating the desired experience of an ebb/flow on the webpage itself required extensive use of CSS Keyframe animations, in addition to fiddling with Leaflet classes:
+Creating the desired experience of an ebb/flow on the webpage itself required extensive use of CSS Keyframe animations, in addition to fiddling with Leaflet classes.
+Data was split by year and tied to clickable button elements that could call Leaflet layers:

 https://user-images.githubusercontent.com/61599562/169633922-e8359b35-9d10-46f2-833d-552049850fd0.mp4